FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Churn rate is the percentage of customers (or revenue) lost during a given period.

-Churn is the most misunderstood SaaS metric.
+Churn is the most misunderstood of the SaaS metrics.
 Logo churn counts lost customers regardless of plan size.
 Revenue churn weights by dollars lost.
 A 5% monthly logo churn means you replace half your customer base every year.
 For bootstrapped SaaS, monthly logo churn below 3% is decent; below 1.5% is strong (Bessemer, 2024).

 Monthly Churn Rate = Customers lost during month / Customers at start of month × 100